in

 Purpose of a Picket Fence

 Although it works as a decorative feature for most houses, picket fences are utilitarian in nature.
-Picket fences are used to delineate spaces and indicate boundaries between your lot, a neighbor’s yard or the sidewalk.
+They are used to delineate spaces and indicate boundaries between your lot, a neighborโs yard or the sidewalk.
 It is a great way to showcase a garden or landscape without blocking the views.

 Picket fences are also ideal for keeping pets and children inside your yard.
 It also functions as a protection for plants and other vegetation.

-Some advantages of having a picket fence for your home includes an addition of sense of security and substantial privacy from passersby, strangers or neighbors.
+Some advantages of having these barriers for your home include an additional sense of security and substantial privacy from passersby, strangers, or neighbors.
 It also enhances the beauty of any home or garden.

-However, one downside of picket fences is that it is not advisable for homeowners who seek full privacy because of the spaces between each picket.
+However, one downside of picket fences is that it is not advisable for homeowners who seek full privacy because of the spaces between each board.

 What is the standard size of picket fences?